-Figure 9.16.
-Schematic view over the junction classification cycle.
+Figure 9.16: Schematic view over the junction classification cycle.
 A pair consisting of an interest point matched to a blob from the scale-space primal sketch gives rise to a series of windows of different size and resolution over which histograms are accumulated.
 The modalities of these histograms are compared to the generic cases and their stability measured.
 This gives a hypothesis about the possible nature of the junction candidate, which is tested by backprojection into the original image.
 If it cannot be verified then additional data are acquired, invoking a new analysis cycle in a closed-loop fashion.
 (From Brunnström et al. (1990b)).

-sample at discrete resolutions).
+the resolution is increased8 locally in a continuous manner (even though we still have to sample at discrete resolutions).
 The method is based on the assumption that stable responses will occur for the models that best fit the data, which relates to the systematic parameter variation principle described in Section 8.2.1.